 You can read them below and download a version that you can use as a part of your daily reading.

-Mini Booklet PDF (NOTE: When printing, choose the option to print actual size, no scaling.
+(NOTE: When printing the mini-booklet below, choose the option to print actual size, no scaling.
 There should not be a border line running around the page.
 Be sure to look at the folding instructions here or watch the video here)